msrocka/peflocus/README.md

 into a file `peflocus_merged.zip`.
 External documents are identified by its name, XML data sets by its data set type and UUID.
 Thus, if there is a data set with the same type and UUID in multiple packages (maybe in different versions!) it will only be added once in the merged package.
+With the `-skipdocs 1` option, external documents will not be added to the result package.